blefebvre/implementationdetails.dev/_posts/2020-04-12-react-native-offline-first-db-with-sqlite-hooks.markdown

 ## Build and Run the app

-Ensure the TypeScript compiler is currently running in watch mode.
-In my case, this is a matter of keeping a terminal tab/window open with the following command running:
+Run the TypeScript compiler in watch mode.
+In my [demo app's case](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/package.json#L12), this is a matter of keeping a terminal tab/window open with the following command running (runs `tsc -w` under the hood):

-    npm run tsc -- -w
+    npm run watch

-From Xcode, run your app targeting a simulator of your choice.
-Once it's running, open up the RN developer menu from the app and toggle "Start JS Debugging" to open up a Chrome window attached to your app.
-With the debugger attached, devtools open, and everything wired up correctly, you will be able to see the `Database open!` log that we added above in the `SQLite.openDatabase().then()` block:
+Next, build and run your app from Xcode targeting a simulator of your choice.
+Once it's running, open up the RN developer menu from the app (use Command+D, or Hardware > Shake Gesture) and tap "Debug" to open up a Chrome window attached to your app.
+With the debugger attached, Chrome devtools open, and everything wired up correctly, you will be able to see `Database open!` logged to the console:

 ![SQLite plugin installed and functional!]({{ site.baseurl }}/images/react-native/sqlite-offline/database-opened-console-output.png)

 Alright!
-This indicates to us that the native SQLite plugin has been installed correctly.
-It also means that we've installed all the native code that we need for this article, so we will not have to build and run the app from Xcode again.
-Instead, make sure to toggle "Enable Hot Reloading" from the app's developer menu, and the app will reload to show your latest changes as soon as you've saved a file in VS Code.
+This indicates to us that the SQLite plugin has been installed correctly.
+It also means that we've installed all the native iOS bits that we need for this article, so we will not have to build and run the app from Xcode again.
+Instead, make sure to toggle "Enable Fast Refresh" from the app's developer menu, and the app will "refresh" - _without losing existing app state_ - to show your latest changes as soon as you've saved a file.

 ☝️ this is one of my favourite features of building apps with RN.
-Make sure this is all working as described before moving on (you can try making a change to App.tsx to verify)!
+Make sure this is all working before moving on (you can try making a change to App.tsx to verify).

 ## Project architecture